joermo/usb-kvm/README.md

 # USB-KVM
-Turn an ordinary USB Switch into a full KVM by polling and monitoring USB connect/disconnect events and sending DDC/CI signals to switch input according to a configuration file.
+Turn an ordinary USB Switch into a full KVM by polling and monitoring USB connect/disconnect events and sending DDC/CI signals to switch display input according to a configuration file.

 ## Installation
 ```sh